 Ballet dancers often explore alternative career paths to diversify their income and leverage their skills.
 Teaching dance classes, choreographing, and performing in musicals or other genres can provide additional revenue streams.
 These roles enhance earnings and offer opportunities for dancers to share their passion and expertise with others.

-Many wealthiest ballet dancers have diversified their careers into choreography, acting, or modeling to enhance their earnings.
-This diversification can lead to more stable and higher overall income, providing financial security beyond the traditional ballet career.
+Many of the wealthiest ballet dancers have diversified their careers into choreography, acting, or modeling to enhance their earnings.
+This diversification can lead to more stable and higher overall incomes, providing financial security beyond the traditional ballet career.

 Ballet dancers often take on side jobs, such as teaching and performing in various productions, to increase earnings and achieve a more sustainable career.